Stochastic filtering via L2 projection on mixture manifolds with computer algorithms and numerical examples: Introduction

 When the observations are made in continuous time, the probability density follows a stochastic partial differential equation known as the Kushner--Stratonovich equation.
 This can be seen as a generalization of the Fokker--Planck equation that expresses the evolution of the density of a diffusion process.
 Thus the problem we wish to address boils down to finding approximate solutions to the Kushner--Stratonovich equation.

-For a quick introduction to the filtering problem see Davis and Marcus (1981) \cite{davis81b}.
-For a more complete treatment from a mathematical point of view see Lipster and Shiryayev (1978) \cite{LipShi}.
-See Jazwinski (1970) \cite{jazwinski70a} for a more applied perspective.
-For recent results see the collection of papers \cite{crisan}.
+For a quick introduction to the filtering problem see Davis and Marcus (1981) \citep{davis81b}.
+For a more complete treatment from a mathematical point of view see Lipster and Shiryayev (1978) \citep{LipShi} and Bain and Crisan~\citep{crisan10}.
+See Jazwinski (1970) \citep{jazwinski70a} and Ahmed (1998) \cite{ahmedbook} for a comprehensive treatment of filtering.
+For recent results see the volume \citep{crisan}.

-The main idea we will employ is inspired by the differential geometric approach to statistics developed in \cite{amari85a} and \cite{pistonesempi}.
+The main idea we will employ is inspired by the differential geometric approach to statistics developed in \citep{amari85a} and \citep{pistonesempi}.
+The idea of applying this approach to the filtering problem has been sketched first in \citep{hanzon87}.
 One thinks of the probability distribution as evolving in an infinite dimensional space ${\cal P}$ which is in turn contained in some Hilbert space $H$.
 One can then think of the Kushner--Stratonovich equation as defining a vector field in ${\cal P}$: the integral curves of the vector field should correspond to the solutions of the equation.
 To find approximate solutions to the Kushner--Stratonovich equation one chooses a finite dimensional submanifold $M$ of $H$ and approximates the probability distributions as points in $M$.
 At each point of $M$ one can use the Hilbert space structure to project the vector field onto the tangent space of $M$.
 One can now attempt to find approximate solutions to the Kushner--Stratonovich equations by integrating this vector field on the manifold $M$.

 This mental image is slightly innaccurate.
 The Kushner--Stratonovich equation is a stochastic PDE rather than a PDE so one should imagine some kind of stochastic vector field rather than a smooth vector field.
 Thus in this approach we hope to approximate the infinite dimensional stochastic PDE by solving a finite dimensional stochastic ODE on the manifold.